 In most of the developed world, a significant part of professional networking is done online.
 There are a variety of apps, social media sites, and other channels that you can use to build your reputation.
 With so many channels of access for potential employers, colleagues, and friends, it’s important to be intentional about how your online actions portray you.
 When it comes to your career, you want that reputation to be trustworthy and professional.

-These days’ potential employers or colleagues will certainly search you on the internet.
+These days’ potential employers or colleagues will certainly check your background on the internet.
 Your online information shapes their opinions and perceptions of you, personally as well as professionally.

 There are several ways you can manage the internet’s effect on your reputation, while still maintaining a private side for your friends and close associates.

 1. Do a search on yourself.
 If you find posts that are damaging, try to get them removed or suppressed.